cpcloud/numbsql/README.md

 ## Fair Warning

 This library does unsafe things like pass around function pointer addresses as integers.
-It also bypasses numba's memory management mechanisms.
-Use at your own risk.
+It also bypasses numba's memory management mechanisms.  **Use at your own risk**.

 ## Requirements